Briefing · 01/05/2026

 That is the shift to watch.

-The real signal is when internal technology teams, automation leads, and AI-capable operators begin deploying systems that do not just support the work, but quietly absorb pieces of it.
+The real signal is when internal technology teams, automation leads, and AI-capable operators begin deploying systems that support the work and quietly absorb pieces of it.

 That can remove waste.
 It can also erase judgement.